rosscutler/rosscutler.github.io/index.md

 ### ML bandwidth estimation and control

-The goal of this project is to estimate how much bandwidth we can send accross the internet for video calls.
+The goal of this project is to estimate how much bandwidth we can send across the internet for video calls.
 Traditionally this has been solved with classic control theory.
 We are using machine learning and in particular deep reinforcement learning.
 This is an especially challenging problem because unlike audio or video, the data here is the internet, which is impossible to simulate accurately.

 Publications: